driveralex/AC562/CR.md

 }
 ```

-Dire quelques mots sur la distribution de type poisons

 ### 3) Watts-Strogatz model : Small world network

 The Watts–Strogatz model produces graphs with small-world properties.

-During the implementation of this algotium the first version created completed the task enficiently but was very slow ( multiple minutes for n=1000 ) due to the cascade of for loops.
+During the implementation of this algorithm the first version created completed the task efficiently but was very slow (multiple minutes for n=1000) due to the cascade of for loops.

 After rewriting the r code here is implementation that perform well and can produce the required the task quasi instantly.

 ```r